webix-hub/docs/data/datatree/dnd_support.md

 ####Events order

-Let's assume you have 2 same trees and drag an item from the 1st tree to the 2nd one.
+Let's assume you have 2 same trees and drag an item from the 1st tree to the second one.

 <img src="datatree/events_order.png"/>

 So, here is the order in which events are invoked in trees:

-1. api/link/ui.tree_onbeforedrag_event.md fires in **tree1**. <br> *Returning 'false' from the event handler will block the current dnd operation.*
+1. api/link/ui.tree_onbeforedrag_event.md fires in **tree1**. <br> *Returning 'false' from the event handler will block the current drag-n-drop operation.*
 2. api/link/ui.tree_onbeforedragin_event.md / api/link/ui.tree_ondragout_event.md fire in **tree1** as you drag the item within the **tree1**'s container. <br> *Returning 'false' from the event handler will deny dropping to the related tree.*
 3. api/link/ui.tree_onbeforedragin_event.md / api/link/ui.tree_ondragout_event.md fire in **tree2** as you drag the item within the **tree2**'s container. <br> *Returning 'false' from the event handler will deny dropping to the related tree.*
-4. api/link/ui.tree_onbeforedrop_event.md fires in **tree2**. <br> *Returning 'false' from the event handler will block the current dnd operation.*
+4. api/link/ui.tree_onbeforedrop_event.md fires in **tree2**. <br> *Returning 'false' from the event handler will block the current drag-n-drop operation.*
 5. api/link/ui.tree_onafterdrop_event.md fires in **tree2**.

+@spellcheck: dnd, multidrag